Guidance, guidelines and policies

 NEWT Guidelines online: users need to log in to access the full content; GPs and members of Practice and PCN pharmacy teams in North Yorkshire can request the password by emailing: firstname.lastname@example.org

-* Please note that a new NEWT password was issued on the 28th May 2022.
+* Please note that another new NEWT password was issued on the 27th May 2023

 Falsified Medicines Directive (FMD)